Stary54264/relationship_between_attributes_and_visits_of_toronto_libraries/README.md

 ## Overview

-This repo contains a study that examines the factors influencing the presence of Digital Innovation Hubs (DIHs) in libraries.
+This repo contains a study that examines the factors influencing the presence of Digital Innovation Hubs (DIHs) in Toronto libraries.
 Using the dataset from Open Data Toronto, a logistic regression model was built to do analysis.

 ## File Structure